 - Do not use bottles previously used as NON-food containers.

 - Use only clear soda bottles for drinking.
-Use the colored bottles for cleaning water as the colored ones may leak dye into your water.
+Use the colored bottles for cleaning water as the colored bottles may leak dye into your water.

 - Water from our chlorinated supply does not need further treatment when stored in clean, food grade (PETE) containers.

 - Containers should be emptied and refilled about once a year if they have been in the sun or in areas where the temperatures fluctuate.

 - Store the containers where leakage won't damage your home.

 - Protect your stored water from light and heat.
 Some containers may burst if frozen.

 - Mark the container with the date.
 If you want to refill and rotate them on a regular basis.
 I only rotate the water that I have outside.

 - If water tastes stale, pour it between two containers to get air into it.

 If you do need to purify your water follow the amounts below.